 (11) Sensitivity to Smells Is Common

-Certain smells including perfumes, colognes, cleaning agents, and smoke can trigger headaches, brain fog, nausea, and other symptoms in those with chronic illness.
+Certain smells and fumes including perfumes, colognes, cleaning agents, and smoke can trigger headaches, brain fog, nausea, and other symptoms in those with chronic illness.
 Also, some of the medicines used to treat chronic illnesses are low-dose versions of chemotherapy drugs.
 The sensitivity is similar to that seen in those who are pregnant or on chemotherapy and have a sensitivity to smells.

 (12) It Takes a Lot of Effort to Manage Chronic Illness

 Those with chronic illness have to be very regimented to make sure they get adequate rest, avoid trigger foods, take medications at the correct times, and avoid flares.
 It is understandable that sometimes they just want to feel “normal” and eat some pizza or stay up late, even if they know they will “pay for it later.”

 Despite struggling with grief, isolation, and often debilitating symptoms; those with chronic illness (and their caregivers) warrior on.
 They fight daily to be able to understand their bodies and to do things others take for granted.
 They are often surrounded by a society that does not understand their challenges, and therefore, is unable to provide adequate support.